 www.dancinghousehotel.com

 If you want to stay in Prague’s most unusual hotel, it has to be Dancing House.
 Overlooking the city’s famed riverfront, Dancing House is a small luxury hotel with 40 guestrooms and suites.
 Co-designed by Gehry and Croatian architect Vlado Milunić, the structure curiously resembles two dancing figures.
-In fact, Gehry himself once named it Fred (Astaire) and Ginger (Rogers).
-This is among most familiar forms of Gehry architecture.
+Gehry has described it as Fred (Astaire) and Ginger (Rogers).
+This is among the most familiar forms of Gehry architecture.
 Popular attractions like the Charles Bridge and Old Prague are minutes away.

 Guggenheim Museum Bilbao